 At Cliffside Malibu, we understand the toll Roxycodone addiction takes on you, your family, your life, your job and your self-esteem.
-We treat you as a person and not as just another addict.
+We see the person behind the addiction.

 Cliffside Malibu employs some of the top medical professionals in the community.
 Our belief in your recovery is backed by our commitment to success — you will experience a positive outcome when you choose Cliffside Malibu because we give you the tools you need to successfully kick your Roxycodone addiction for life.